-Going by the above listed properties, one can safely conclude that water proof backpacks are best suited for adventure trips.
-When you are walking a dirty road or walking in the rain.
-These were just a few feel good experiences.
+Going by the above-listed properties, one can safely conclude that waterproof backpacks are best suited for adventure trips.
+When you are walking on a dirt road or walking in the rain.
+These were just a few feel-good experiences.
 Now, coming to reality.
 What if you slip and fall in a puddle or your river rafting experience didn’t exactly turn out as expected or you dreamt about.
-We guess this much is enough to for you to grasp why and how waterproof backpacks are better for adventure.
+We guess this much is enough for you to grasp why and how waterproof backpacks are better for adventure.

 Waterproof backpacks can survive the harshest of conditions

-Be it a storm or a flood or dampening cold, waterproof backpacks make sure that none of your clothes, documents, food or gifts for your family and specially the chocolates that you took for your kids get spoiled in any manner because of water.
+Be it a storm or a flood or dampening cold, waterproof backpacks make sure that none of your clothes, documents, food, or gifts for your family and especially the chocolates that you took for your kids get spoiled in any manner because of water.
 Waterproof backpacks have stood the test of surviving in the toughest climatic conditions.

-As it is said, Survival of the Fittest; it can be left to the readers to decide what is what and which one is better but neither of them can be done away with owing to the advantages they give travellers.
+As it is said, in Survival of the Fittest; it can be left to the readers to decide what is what and which one is better but neither of them can be done away with owing to the advantages they give travelers.